screenshot 2026 04 07 212751

 INTEGRATED MODULAR TRAINING

-It reveals what they are cultivating—and organizes training around those shared capacities.
+Integrated Modular Training (IMT) makes this pattern explicit.
+It does not replace traditional systems—it reveals what they cultivate, and organizes training around those shared capacities.

+IMT is not a collection of practices.
 It is the structure through which practice becomes development.

-learning something in one area that suddenly changes how another feels or functions.
+You may have already seen this—learning something in one area that suddenly changes how another feels or functions.

 The Four Capacities